alexhayes/deepselectrelated/README.md

 The purpose of this repo is to show a potential issue of Django's select_related queryset method.
-This maybe perhaps due to the slightly odd schema implementation however either way the behavior is unexpected.
+This maybe perhaps due to the slightly odd schema implementation however either way the behaviour is unexpected.

 I've done my testing on the (as of writing) latest django master (sha c5f768f8cc53a54686bcb1867cc4400393427ffe)